libretime/libretime/docs/install.md

 ```
 `<version>` is replaced by the version of the package downloaded.

+Plans are in the works for `.rpm` packages, as well as Docker and AWS images.

 ## Alternative OS installations
+Athough these are less tested, it is possible to install LibreTime on

+- CentOS 7
+- Ubuntu 16.04 LTS
-Installation in Debian 9 and other Linux distributions is possible, but these
+- Debian 9 and 10
-are less tested.
+- Raspbian 9 and 10

+## Containerization using Docker

-Plans are in the works for `.rpm` packages, as well as Docker and AWS images.
-If you would like to try LibreTime in a Docker image, [odclive's (unofficial) image](https://hub.docker.com/r/odclive/libretime-docker) is a great place to start.
+If you would like to try LibreTime in a Docker image,

-Please note that the install script does not take care to ensure that any
-packages installed are set up in a secure manner.
-Please see the chapter on
-[preparing the server](manual/preparing-the-server) for more details on
-how to set up a secure installation.
+Odclive has instructions [here](https://github.com/kessibi/libretime-docker) for setting up a test image
+and a more persistant install.